functionally/mantis/ReadMe.md

-# Mantis Tools for Cardano
+# Mantra Tools for Cardano

 This tool provides several script-oriented utilities for the Cardano blockchain.